Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 a different stream of elements, depending on how the corresponding implementation of `Publisher` works.

 The [publish] coroutine builder, that is used in the above example, launches a fresh coroutine on each subscription.
-Every [Publisher.consumeEach][org.reactivestreams.Publisher.consumeEach] invocation creates a fresh subscription.
+Every [Publisher.collect][org.reactivestreams.Publisher.collect] invocation creates a fresh subscription.
 We have two of them in this code and that is why we see "Begin" printed twice.

 In Rx lingo this is called a _cold_ publisher.
 Many standard Rx operators produce cold streams, too.
 We can iterate